 state of the

 labour market, and b) the nationality of the job-seeker.

 The French labour market is traditionally plagued by relatively high

 levels of unemployment (compared to comparable economies); so finding

 work in France, even for those who have the skills and documents

 required, is not always easy.
-France's annual unemployment rate for
+France's unemployment rate in 2019 is

-higher unemployment rate than in Belgium, Germany, the UK, though lower
+higher unemployment rate than in Belgium, Germany or the UK, though

 b) Nationality criteria